Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-We now turn to arithmetic applications of our results.
-Let $F$ be a $p$-adic field, with residue field ${\mathbb F}_q$, and let $G^{\vee}$ denote a connected, split, reductive group over $F$.
-We henceforth assume that $G$ is the Langlands dual group to $G^{\vee}$.
-Then the derived category $D(G^{\vee})$ of smooth complex representations of $G^{\vee}(F)$ admits a decomposition into blocks.
-The so-called {\em principal block} of $D(G^{\vee})$ (that is, the block containing the trivial representation) is naturally equivalent to the category of ${\mathcal H}_q$-modules, where ${\mathcal H}_q$ now denotes the affine Hecke algebra associated to $G^{\vee}$, with parameter $q$.
-Proposition \ref{q DL functor} then gives a fully faithful embedding from this principal block into $\IndCoh(\LL_q(\CN/\GG))$.
+We now turn to arithmetic applications of our results, in particular the study of moduli spaces of Langlands parameters for $G = \GL_n$.
+Let $F$ be a non-archimedian local field with residue field ${\mathbb F}_q$, and let $G^\vee$ denote a connected, split, reductive group over $F$ (i.e. on the automorphic side of Langlands).

+The derived category $D(G^\vee)$ of smooth complex representations of $G^\vee$ admits a decomposition into blocks, and the so-called {\em principal block} of $D(G^\vee)$ (that is, the block containing the trivial representation) is naturally equivalent to the category of ${\mathcal H}_q$-modules, where ${\mathcal H}_q$ now denotes the affine Hecke algebra associated to $G$ with parameter $q$.
+Theorem \ref{thm endomorph} then gives a fully faithful embedding from this principal block into $\IndCoh(\cL_q(\wh{\cN}/G))$.